Danil Skorko: Dynamo Kyiv

 At age 14 he moved to Kyiv and started playing for the under-19 squad of Dynamo Kyiv.
 He made his debut on 2 September 2018 in the match against Mairupol, coming on as a substitute in the 82nd minute replacing Maksym Duhan.

 Chornomorets Odesa

 In July 2021 he moved on loan to Chornomorets Odesa.

 On 25 July he made his league debut against Desna Chernihiv at the Stadion Yuri Gagarin in Chernihiv.

 Zorya Luhansk

 On 13 January 2022, he moved to Zorya Luhansk in Ukrainian Premier League, signing a 3-year contract with the club until 2025.

 Oleksandriya

 On 15 August 2022 he signed for Oleksandriya in the Ukrainian Premier League.

 International career

 On 13 October 2018 he scored his first goal for the Ukraine under-17 side against Gibraltar.
 On 13 October 2021, he played also for the Ukraine under-21 against Northern Ireland at the Ballymena Showgrounds in Ballymena.

+In June 2024, he took part in the Maurice Revello Tournament in France with Ukraine.
+He wins the competition by beating Ivory Coast in final.